MichaelMiller-/out/README.md

 ### Json
 *#include [<out/json.h>](include/out/json.h)*

-With the help of this header, any object can be output as [JSON](https://en.wikipedia.org/wiki/JSON).
+With the help of this header, any object can be outputted as [JSON](https://en.wikipedia.org/wiki/JSON).
 A number of data types are supported.

 - [arithmetic types](https://en.cppreference.com/w/cpp/types/is_arithmetic)
 - [enum](https://en.cppreference.com/w/c/language/enum)